ibm-cloud-docs/cloud-databases/howto-vpes.md

    mongo -u $USERNAME -p $PASSWORD --tls --tlsCAFile /root/   c--authenticationDatabase admin --host replset/host-0.private.databaseappdomain.   cloud:30066,host-1.private.databases.appdomain.cloud:30066,host-private.   databases.appdomain.cloud:30066
    ```

+### VPE Discoverability
+{: #vpes-discoverability}

+Following the above steps will result in a database instance that is accessible to others within the private network.
+To restrict access to your databases, configure VPEs together with [allowlisting](/docs/cloud-databases?topic=cloud-databases-allowlisting).

 ### More resources
 {: #vpes-resources}